 - Different strategies for diagnosing gestational diabetes mellitus (GDM) to improve maternal and infant health, Cochrane Review

-We mention that there’s a lot of controversy around GD.
+We mention that there’s a lot of controversy around GDM.
 Here’s a link to an article by Michel Odent in 2004, that is at the heart of that controversy:

 - “Gestational Diabetes: A Diagnosis Still Looking For a Disease?”, by Dr. Michel Odent

-And here’s what different governing bodies recommend for diagnosis of GD:
+And here’s what different governing bodies recommend for diagnosis of GDM:

 - Gestational Diabetes, American College of Obstetricians and Gynecologists (ACOG)